|Duration||22 Months Part-Time|

 Why Choose This Course

-During the course, you will develop your knowledge and study skills in preparation for your own future career in public health.
-It is aimed at enabling you to develop your own skills in Public Health.
-Following the MPH, students may wish to continue to study to PhD.
-You will be taught by a dedicated team of staff, who are experts in their field and renowned researchers in a variety of public health areas.
-You will experience a wide range of teaching styles using the most up-to-date technology-enhanced learning methods.
+Our modules are developed and taught by a dedicated team of staff, who are experts in a variety of public health areas.
+Students will experience a wide range of teaching styles using the most up-to-date technology-enhanced learning methods.

 Skills and Careers Information

-Our graduates are currently employed in a range of careers in Ireland, Europe and elsewhere worldwide in both developed and developing countries, working in diverse public health roles including health services, public health research, surveillance and public health agencies.
+Our graduates are currently employed in a range of careers in Ireland, Europe and in other developed and developing countries in diverse public health roles including health services, public health research, surveillance, environmental health and public health agencies.

 Fees and Costs